Chartiza/2024_Illumina_vs_BGI/README.md

 ### The folders represent the different analysis steps.
 - Step1.
 Reads quality comparison.
 FASTQ
 - Step2.
 Reads annotation comparison.
 KRAKEN
+  - Solve the mystery of the Ugly sample